CaCatHead/CatBox/README.md

 # Install using cargo
 $ cargo install catj

-# Download binary with installation script
+# Or you can download binary with installation script
 $ curl -fsSL https://bina.egoist.sh/yjl9903/CatBox | sh

 # Check installation